-LEP patients are faced with language barriers that undermine their ability to understand information given by healthcare providers, as well as instructions on prescriptions and medication bottles, appointment slips, medical education brochures, provider directions, and consent forms.
+LEP patients face language barriers that undermine their ability to understand information provided by healthcare providers, including instructions on prescriptions and medication bottles, appointment slips, medical education brochures, provider directions, and consent forms.
 They experience more difficulty than other patients processing information necessary to care for themselves and others.

-Tips to identify a patient's preferred language:
+Tips to identify a patient's preferred language

-- Ask the patient for their preferred spoken and written language. - Display a poster of common languages spoken by patients; ask them to point to their language of preference. - · Post information relative to the availability of interpreter services. - Make available and encourage patients to carry I speak... or language ID cards.
-Note: Many phone interpreter companies provide language posters and cards at no charge.
+- Ask the patient for their preferred spoken and written language. - Display a poster of common languages spoken by patients; ask them to point to their language of preference. - Post information relative to the availability of interpreter services. - Make available and encourage patients to carry I speak... or language ID cards.
+Many phone interpreter companies provide free language posters and cards.

-Tips to document patient language needs:
+Tips to document patient language needs

-- For all LEP patients, document preferred language on paper and/or in electronic medical records. - Post color stickers on the patient's chart to flag when an interpreter is needed (for example, orange for Spanish, yellow for Vietnamese, and green for Russian).
+- For all LEP patients, document preferred language on paper and/or in electronic medical records. - Post color stickers on the patient's chart to indicate when an interpreter is needed (for example, orange for Spanish, yellow for Vietnamese, and green for Russian).

-Tips to assess which type of interpreter to use:
+Tips to assess which type of interpreter to use

-- Telephone interpreter services are easily accessed and available for short conversations or unusual language requests. - Face-to-face interpreters provide the best communication for sensitive, legal, or long communications. - Trained bilingual staff provides consistent patient interactions for a large number of patients. - For reliable patient communication, avoid using minors and family members.
+- Telephone interpreter services are easily accessed and available for short conversations or unusual language requests. - Face-to-face interpreters provide the best communication for sensitive, legal, or long communications. - Trained bilingual staff provides consistent patient interactions for many patients. - For reliable patient communication, avoid using minors and family members.

-Tips to overcome language barriers:
+Tips to overcome language barriers

-- Use simple words; avoid jargon and acronyms. - Limit or avoid technical language. - Speak slowly (don't shout). - Articulate words completely. - Repeat important information. - Use pictures, demonstrations, video, or audiotapes to increase understanding. - Give information in small chunks and verify comprehension before going on. - Always confirm that the patient understands the information - the patient's logic may be different from - Provide educational material in the languages your patients read.
+- Use simple words; avoid jargon and acronyms. - Limit or avoid technical language. - Speak slowly (don't shout). - Articulate words completely. - · Repeat important information. - Use pictures, demonstrations, video, or audiotapes to increase understanding. - Give information in small chunks and verify comprehension before going on. - Always confirm that the patient understands the information - the patient's logic may be different from yours. - Provide educational material in the languages your patients read.